haileyprw/lab2/README.md

-# web-dev-starter
+# Lab-2

-This is a starter project for web development with no frameworks and minimal dependencies.
-It is intended to be a starting point for web development projects that are written in plain HTML, CSS, and JavaScript.
+This project involves formatting a letter using HTML components with provided CSS.
+The letter is marked up using HTML and models a conversation between a research fellow and a prospective PhD student regarding their application to the university.
+The purpose of the project is to practice and refamiliarize myself with HTML structure and usage.

 ## Getting Started